 2. Transit Visa

 A transit visa is issued for travelers looking to stay in Dubai during a break journey.
 In such a case visa requirement for Indian citizens vary.
-A traveler must stop at the Dubai airport for at least 8 hours to be issued a transit visa for duration of 96 hours.
+A traveler must stop at the Dubai airport for at least 8 hours to be issued a transit visa for duration of 48 hours or 96 hours.
 To get a transit visa issued, the application must come either through the respective airline, the Dubai hotel authority or via an authorized travel agent.

 3. Tourist Visa